stickeeuk/opentelemetry-collector-contrib/processor/aggregationprocessor/README.md

 ## Description

-The interval processor (`intervalprocessor`) aggregates metrics and periodically forwards the latest values to the next component in the pipeline.
+The aggregation processor (`aggregationprocessor`) aggregates metrics and periodically forwards the latest values to the next component in the pipeline.
 The processor supports aggregating the following metric types:

 * Monotonically increasing, cumulative sums
 * Monotonically increasing, cumulative histograms
 * Monotonically increasing, cumulative exponential histograms
 * Gauges
 * Summaries

 The following metric types will *not* be aggregated, and will instead be passed, unchanged, to the next component in the pipeline: